mclancy96/rspec-in-rails-readme/README.md

 # RSpec: RSpec in Rails

-Welcome to Lesson 19!
 In this lesson, you'll learn how to set up and use RSpec in a Ruby on Rails application.
 We'll cover installing the `rspec-rails` gem, running the generator, and understanding the Rails-specific spec folder structure.
 This lesson assumes you know Rails but are new to automated testing and RSpec.

 ---